helanga/Pewlett-Hackard-Analysis/README.md

      ![](images/deptwisementorT.PNG)

-  looking at above 2 tables we can clearly say there is no enough staff in mentoship legibility program to mentor the next generstion i.e there are only 244 sales staff to mentor 11336 sales staffe.
+  By looking at above 2 tables we can clearly see that there is no enough staff in mentoship legibility program to mentor the next generation of the company.

+  Development --> 396:18368 -->

+  Production --> 322:16172 -->

+  Sales --> 244:11336 -->

+  Customer Service --> 120:5320 -->

+  Research --> 103:4738 -->

+  Quality Mamagement --> 86:4448 -->

+  Marketing --> 117:4392 -->

+  Human Resouces --> 97:3925 -->

+  Finance --> 64:3759 -->

-- change critirea to select mentornship eligibility employees
+- Change critirea to select mentornship eligibility employees

-  Instead of selecting employees born 1965 if select 1964-1965 the output will be 19905 employees.So if we chnge the critirea it's almost 1 mentor to 3 mentees to train.
+  Instead of selecting employees born 1965, select emplyees born 1964-1965, that returns 19905 employees.
+So if we chnge the critirea it's almost 1 mentor to 3 mentees to train.

   - Query